(888) 552-6760 SCHEDULE AN APPOINTMENT

 Lung cancer treatment options by stage

 Generally, patients diagnosed with stage 1 or 2 lung cancer are treated with surgery to remove a lobe of the lung (a lobectomy) or with stereotactic body radiation therapy (SBRT).
-This treatment is sometimes followed by chemotherapy.
+This treatment is sometimes followed by chemotherapy, immunotherapy or targeted therapy, depending on the specific characteristics of the cancer.

-Surgery isn’t usually an option for patients with stage 3 lung cancer because the cancer has spread to the lymph nodes and/or nearby areas.
-Treatment may consist of chemotherapy and radiation, followed by a year of immunotherapy.
+Surgery sometimes is not an option for patients with stage 3 lung cancer because the cancer has spread to the lymph nodes and/or nearby areas.
+Treatment may consist of chemotherapy and radiation, followed by immunotherapy.

 Learn more about stage 3 cancer.